onamkrverma/Okv-Photogram/README.md

-# Instagram clone
+# Okv Photogram
- - This instagram clone is built with React js and Firebase v9
+ - Okv photogram is a web app that mimics Instagram's features using React.js and Firebase v9 (Baas).
+It lets user share their photos, comment and like others' posts.
+User can also browse and follow other users' profiles.

  ## Screenshots